mostafaelaraby/challenge-aido_LF-baseline-dagger-pytorch/README.md

 ### Arguments

-* --episode: number of episodes
+* `--episode` or `-i` an integer specifying the number of episodes to train the agent, defaults to 10.
-* --horizon: number of steps per episode
+* `--horizon` or `-r` an integer specifying the length of the horizon in each episode, defaults to 64.
-* --learning-rate: index of learning rate from list [1e-1, 1e-2, 1e-3, 1e-4, 1e-5]
+* `--learning-rate` or `-l` integer specifying the index from the list [1e-1, 1e-2, 1e-3, 1e-4, 1e-5] to select the learning rate, defaults to 2.
-* --decay: mixing decay between expert and learner [0.5, 0.6, 0.7, 0.8, 0.85, 0.9, 0.95]
+* `--decay` or `-d` integer specifying the index from the list [0.5, 0.6, 0.7, 0.8, 0.85, 0.9, 0.95] to select the initial probability to choose the teacher, the learner.
-* --save-path: directory used to save output model
+* `--save-path` or `-s` string specifying the path where to save the trained model, models will be overwritten to keep latest episode, defaults to a file named iil_baseline.pt on the project root.
-* --map-name: name of the map used during the training
+* `--map-name` or `-m` string  specifying which map to use for training, defaults to loop_empty.
-* --num-outputs: specify number of outputs from the learner model 1 to predict only angular velocity with fixed speed and 2 to predict both of them
+* `--num-outputs` integer specifying the number of outputs the model will have, can be modified to train only angular speed, defaults to 2 for both linear and angular speed.
-* --domain-rand: flag to enable domain randomization to rbe able to transfer trained model to real world.
+* `--domain-rand` or `-dr` a flag to enable domain randomization for the transferability to real world from simulation.
-* --randomize-map: randomize training maps on reset
+* `--randomize-map` or `-rm` a flag to randomize training maps on reset.

 ## Testing